richard-d-zapata/ansible-role-java/README.md

 is made to "harden" the installation for production use.

-Currently, this role supports installation of OpenJDK (of the Amazon Corretto or RedHat flavor) on Windows.
-As these seem to be new products, the versions of JDK that can be installed are limited.
+Currently, this role supports installation of OpenJDK (of the Amazon Corretto or RedHat flavor) on Windows and Amazon Corretto OpenJDK on macOS and Ubuntu.
+As some of these seem to be new products, the versions of JDK that can be installed may be limited.

 ## Java Versions